-Sénator WILLIAMS.
-One basis for that question was that the President in his budget message to the Congress in January of this year stated that he was going to recommend an excise tax out of \$1,750 million.
-Then on May 17 he sent a message stating that in addition to his January recommendation for \$13% billion excise tax reduction, he was recommending an additional out of \$13% billion.
-What happened in the meantime that caused the administration to think that this additional tax reduction was necessary in order to keep the economy moving \$
+Sénator Williams.
+One basis for that question was that the President in his budget message to the Congress in January of this year stated that he was going to recommend an excise tax cut of \$1,750 million.
+Then on May 17 he sent a message stating that in addition to his January recommendation for \$1% billion excise tax reduction, he was recommending an additional cut of \$1% billion.
+What happened in the meantime that caused the administration to think that this additional tax reduction was necessary in order to keep the economy moving to

-Secretary FowLER.
-Well, I think the principal thing that happened was that an opportunity presented itself, Senator Williams; to do what we all have wanted to do for a long time and that is to take a much deeper slice out of the present excise tax burden.
-More specifically, the thing that did happen was that as the income tax roturns became available, after April 15, particularly these that had to do with individual tax liabilities for the calendar year 1964; we found that we would have an additional billion four hundred million available for fiscal 1965; as I have indicated in my statement, and an anticipated projection on that basis of a billion six hundred million for fiscal 1966 over and above what had been contemplated in the January budget figure.
+Secretary Fowler.
+Well, I think the principal thing that happened was that an opportunity presented itself, Senator Williams, to do what we all have wanted to do for a long time and that is to take a much deeper slice out of the present excise tax burden.
+More specifically, the thing that did happen was that as the income tax returns became available, after April 18, particularly those that had to do with individual tax liabilities for the calendar year 1964, we found that we would have an additional billion four hundred million available for fiscal 1965, as I have indicated in my statement, and an anticipated projection on that basis of a billion six hundred million for fiscal 1966 over and above what had been contemplated in the January budget figure.

-So then we were faced with, you might say, a decision, but also the opportunity of providing for an additional substantial out in excise taxes.
-It has been our view, and that of most of the Members of Congress, that certainly from the standpoint of equity and sinplicity and fairness of our tax system, it would be desirable to go as far as we could in reducing these excise taxes other than the ones that we expect to maintain permanently.
+So then we were fuced with, you might say, a decision, but also the opportunity of providing for an additional substantial out in excise taxes.
+It has been our view, and that of most of the Members of Congress, that certainly from the standpoint of equity and sink plicity and fairness of our tax system, it would be desirable to go as far as we could in reducing these excise taxes other than the ones that we expect to maintain permanently.

-So, in effect, having estimated what would be the result of an additional \$1,750 million cut effective January 1, 1966, and having found that to be, as I have indicated approximately a \$600 million impact on the 1966 budget, we, in effect, decided to allocate out of the increased revenue projections \$1 billion to a further reduction of the deficit, and \$600 million to a further reduction of the excise taxes which, as Mr. Surrey's statement has indicated, enabled us pretty well to cut further in this selective excise tax structure and get rid of more taxes once and for all, still maintaining the 5-percent item on the pussionger cars.
+So, in effect, having estimated what would be the result of an additional \$1,750 million cut effective January 1, 1966, and having found that to be, as I have indicated approximately a \$600 million impact on the 1966 budget, we, in effect, decided to allocate out of the increased revenue projections \$1 billion to a further reduction of the deficit, and \$600 million to a further reduction of the excise taxes which, as Mr. Surrey's statement has indicated, enabled us pretty well to cut further in this selective excise tax structure and get rid of more taxes once and for all, still maintaining the 5-percent item on the pussenger cars.

-Construction williams.
+CSenator Williams.
 The narrowing of the gap between the expenditures and receipts also forestalled the catastrophe of a balanced budget, didn't it?

-in Secretary FowLER.
-That wasn't what was in my mind, Senator Williams.
+liams.
 I would welcome an opportunity to achieve a balanced budget and I would not view it as anything but a national benefit.